How does overall funding and expenditure relate to school characteristics?

 - Primary academies with low proportions of pupils eligible for free school meals generate an extra £200 per pupil whereas primary academies with high proportions of pupils eligible for free school meals generate around an extra £100 per pupil.

-- Secondary academies with low proportions of pupils eligible for free school meals generate an extra £225 per pupil, primary academies with high proportions of pupils eligible for free school meals generate around an extra £115.
+- Secondary academies with low proportions of pupils eligible for free school meals generate an extra £225 per pupil, secondary academies with high proportions of pupils eligible for free school meals generate around an extra £115.

 The data for local authority maintained schools is not directly comparable.
 However it includes categories for contributions for visits, and donations and private funds.
 Across these categories we find that: